Sauna stress relief is easy to realize once you have experienced this form of relaxation a few times.

 By far the strongest research supporting sauna benefits is related to cardiovascular benefits.
 By increasing blood flow and circulation to the extremities, sauna therapy helps to improve the cardiovascular system [R].

-Research shows that sauna use reduces the risk of high blood pressure, heart disease, memory loss, and may even improve cholesterol levels [R].
+Research shows that sauna use reduces the risk of high blood pressure, heart disease, and memory loss, and may even improve cholesterol levels [R].
 It even helps some people with weight loss.

 Stimulating blood flow throughout the body is also good for the nervous system and may be part of why people feel more relaxed when they use a sauna on a regular basis.